 The opposite is also true.
 The pituitary gland can lower or stop the production of TSH when the thyroid gland has produced and released enough thyroid hormones into the bloodstream.
 You can think of the pituitary gland as the thermostat that controls the furnace, the thyroid gland.

 How Thyroid Hormones Work

 The thyroid gland is an important component of the endocrine system, which comprises several hormone-producing organs.
-In particular, it uses the amino acid tyrosine and dietary iodine to produce, store, and release into the bloodstream two thyroid hormones, T3 and T4.
+In particular, it uses the amino acid tyrosine and dietary iodine to produce, store, and then release two thyroid hormones, T3 and T4, into the bloodstream.

-As a result, thyroid hormones regulate many body functions like blood circulation, body temperature, heart rate, cell production, digestion, hormonal balance, and breathing, by virtue of controlling metabolic rate.
-They also influence the functioning of the menstrual cycle, cholesterol use, muscles, central nervous system, and much more.
+As a result, thyroid hormones regulate many body functions like blood circulation, body temperature, heart rate, cell production, digestion, hormonal balance and breathing by controlling metabolic rate.
+They also influence the functioning of the menstrual cycle, cholesterol use, muscles, the central nervous system and much more.

 Looking at the big picture, thyroid hormones ultimately affect your BMR (basal metabolic rate).
 How so?
 They stimulate every cell in the body to work harder, which means that they need more energy, as well.

 Any imbalance in the levels of thyroid hormones in the bloodstream can have a stifling effect.
 For instance, low levels of T4 and T3 can result in constipation, low heart rate, or feeling chilly.
 On the other hand, if there’s too much thyroid hormone in the bloodstream, you may experience weight loss, diarrhea, rapid heartbeat, hyperactivity, or sweating.

 How Does The Body Regulate Thyroid Hormone Levels?